NilBiescas/Synthesis_Project/README.md

 -
 - `CheckPoints/`: This directory contains checkpoint files of the different models we've experimented with, each having its unique configuration, such as batch sizes and the use of dropout techniques.
 -
 - `TKinter`: This directory contains a python file using tkinter to create the interface of the project.
-For the in depth explanation access the folder
+For the in depth explanation access the folder.

 ## Data